jpe9at/Wikiart/Readme.md

       The silhouette score for point $i$ is defined as: $s(i) = \frac{b(i) - a(i)}{\max(a(i), b(i))}$,
       where $s(i)$ ranges from -1 to 1.

    - The overall silhouette score for a clustering solution is the mean $s(i)$ across all data points.
 A higher silhouette score indicates that points are well-separated from other clusters and closer to their own cluster center.
-Final value: 0.5183, which means there is moderate cluster building, but also some overlap between the clusters.
+Final value: 0.03183, which means there is almost no cluster building amongst the representations.

 4. **Visualizing the Latent Space**
    - Latent vectors are reduced to 2D using **t-SNE**, which works better for visualizing high-dimensional data in two dimensions than PCA, especially for complex, non-linear data like images.
    - **Scatter Plots**:
    - The first plot colors data points using true labels, showing how well latent representations align with ground truth.
    - The second plot uses K-Means cluster assignments to visualize how the data was grouped.

+I trained the model with the same hyperparameters as before, SGD with learning rate of 0.00006 and l2 = 0.001.
+The true files `true_labels` and `cluster_assignments` show a representation of the test data given their true labels and their assigned clusters, respectively.
+It is very visible that the model does not cluster well.